tatumio/tatum-php/docs/Api/BlockchainFeesApi.md

 ### Description

-Estimate the fee for a transaction
+Estimate the fee for a transaction on a blockchain

 EstimateFeeBatchMintNft operation